-- 4. During the judge's evaluation, offer to write comments the judge may want to be written, use the section of the entry card that will remain with the exhibit or on comment cards.
+4. During the judge's evaluation, offer to write comments the judge may want to be written, use the section of the entry card that will remain with the exhibit or on comment cards.
 Be aware of the time and inform the judge if too much time is being taken.
-Make sure that there is fairness in all aspects of the judging environment. - 5.
-Accurately record the placing for each exhibit in the department notebook and double-check that each entry card has the correct placing marked.
+Make sure that there is fairness in all aspects of the judging environment.

+5. Accurately record the placing for each exhibit in the department notebook and double-check that each entry card has the correct placing marked.
 News releases and premium amounts are based on information recorded in the department notebook.
 2-sectional cards are used for entries displayed in the Quonset; attach one section with the ribbon to the exhibit.
-Alphabetize the portion marked for office use and turn in this card section with your notebook to the fair office. - 6.
-When all exhibits have been judged, double-check that all award decisions and selections have been finalized.
+Alphabetize the portion marked for office use and turn in this card section with your notebook to the fair office.

+6. When all exhibits have been judged, double-check that all award decisions and selections have been finalized.
 Also, make sure the judge has completed an expense sheet.
 If your judge is finished judging and is ready to leave, accompany them to the fair office and have them pick up their check.
-Please express appreciation to the judge and be sure that any suggestions made by the judge have been written on the evaluation sheet that is in your notebook. - 7.
-Once all exhibits are judged, attractively display all exhibits, making sure that the correct ribbon is securely attached with one section of the entry.
-Take care that all exhibitors' names and the ribbons are clearly visible. - 8.
-Comments from everyone who helped in the judging process are valued and evaluation forms are placed in department notebooks for each superintendent to record any comments or suggestions you may have regarding any portion of the judging process.
+Please express appreciation to the judge and be sure that any suggestions made by the judge have been written on the evaluation sheet that is in your notebook.

+7. Once all exhibits are judged, attractively display all exhibits, making sure that the correct ribbon is securely attached with one section of the entry.
+Take care that all exhibitors' names and the ribbons are clearly visible.

+8. Comments from everyone who helped in the judging process are valued and evaluation forms are placed in department notebooks for each superintendent to record any comments or suggestions you may have regarding any portion of the judging process.
 One comment sheet per department is sufficient.
-Before returning your department notebook to the fair office, double-check that all exhibit placings are recorded, any special recognitions are noted, and that the comment form is in your notebook. - 9.
-Questions and comments will be discussed at the prefair superintendent's meeting/department set up to be held at the fairgrounds on Wednesday, July 5 at 4:00 p.m.
-You will be able to inspect your department area and take care of the setup and arrangement of tables, display boards, show racks, pen locations, minor repairs, painting, dusting, & getting ready for exhibits. - 10.
-One person from each department is to assist with exhibit check out on Sun. evening, July 9, 4:30-5:30.
-Mark record that exhibits have been officially released from display by initialing the release box in your department notebook.
+Before returning your department notebook to the fair office, double-check that all exhibit placings are recorded, any special recognitions are noted, and that the comment form is in your notebook.

+9. Questions and comments will be discussed at the pre-fair superintendent's meeting/department set up to be held at the fairgrounds on Tuesday, July 9 at 4:00 p.m.
+You will be able to inspect your department area and take care of the setup and arrangement of tables, display boards, show racks, pen locations, minor repairs, painting, dusting, & getting ready for exhibits.
-Division I - 4-H / FFA NON-LIVESTOCK

-Check in: Thursday, July 6, 7:30-8:30 a.m. - judging begins at 9:00 a.m.
-Check out: Sunday, 7/9 at 4:30 p.m.
-Exception-fashion revue, clothing, foods, photography & fiber arts judged Tuesday, 7/5 at Mankato Community Center
+10. One person from each department is to assist with exhibit check out on Sun. evening, July 14, 4:30-5:30 p.m.
+If no one can do this, please let the Extension Office or Fair Office know.
+Division I - 4-H / FFA NON-LIVESTOCK Check in: Thursday, July 11, 7:30-8:30 a.m. - judging begins at 9:00 a.m.
+Check out: Sunday, 7/14 at 4:30 p.m.
+Exception-fashion revue, clothing, foods, photography & fiber arts judged Tuesday, 7/9 at Mankato Community Center